Hasan-Alsulaiman/CA-project/README.txt

           now open a new command line and run Client#2.py choose "to start new connection"
-          now you can send and recieve messages the reason we do things in this order is because we cant start a new connection if no one is listening for new connections.
+          now you can send and recieve messages whenever one of the users terminates his connection, he will return to listening mode and the other user can start a new connection and send messages (the sender and reciever can exchange roles) the reason we do things in this order is because we cant start a new connection if no one is listening for new connections.